-Sensory Friendly Saturdays at TCMU are designed for children with special sensory needs, sensory processing differences, and other special needs.
-During one Saturday each month, children will be encouraged to explore the museum, partake in programming, and engage with our staff in an inclusive and comfortable environment from 9 a.m. to 12 p.m.
+Sensory Friendly Mornings at TCMU are designed for children with special sensory needs, sensory processing differences, and other special needs.
+Once a month, children will be encouraged to explore the museum, partake in programming, and engage with our staff in an inclusive and comfortable environment.

 What to Expect